-- If your ball gets knocked out of play and you can not play it, take 3 drinks and move it closer (but still far).
+Out of play: If your ball gets knocked out of play and you cannot play it, take a moment to enjoy three small sips of your drink and then move it closer (but still far).

-- Answering a cell phone or sending a text message is 2 drinks, be in the moment!
+Digital detox: Keep your focus on the game and the company.
+Answering a cell phone or sending a text message is a two-sip penalty.
+Stay in the moment!

-- Optional: Once you finish a beer you may throw it anywhere on the course creating obstacles.
-Keep it civilized and make sure it goes at least 5 feet from you.
-Don’t forget to clean up at the end of the game.
+(Optional) Course obstacles: Once you finish a beverage, you can choose to place your empty can or bottle on the course to create obstacles.
+Keep it civilized and ensure it is placed at least 5 feet from you.
+And always remember to clean up at the end of the game.

 Get the latest Croquet price online and realize why this classic backyard game is still played through the generations.
 Or have a ridiculously fun time trying to get your ball through the course with a beer in your hand with our Croquet drinking game rules.